-Add the carrots, ginger and garlic to the pot and cook for about 5 more minutes, stirring frequently.
-If the vegetables stick to the pot, add a little broth.
+- Add the carrots, ginger and garlic to the pot and cook for about 5 more minutes, stirring frequently.

-Remove the soup from the heat and puree with an immersion blender.
+- Remove the soup from the heat and puree with an immersion blender.
 If you don’t have an immersion blender, wait until the soup has cooled slightly and puree in batches in a regular blender.
-If the soup seems too thick, add a little bit more broth.
+If the soup seems too thick, add a little bit more stock.

-Ladle into bowls and top with chopped scallions.
-Serve hot.
+- Ladle into bowls and top with chopped scallions.